 Carroll TJ, Selvanayagam VS, Riek S, Semmler RG.
 Neural adaptations to strength training: moving beyond transcranial magnetic stimulation and reflex studies.
 Acta Physiol 202: 119-140, 2011.

 Rantanen T, Guralnik JM, Foley D, Masaki K, Leveille S, Curb JD, White L. Midline hand grip strength as a predictor of old age disability.
 JAMA 281: 558-560, 1999.

 Ruiz JR, Sui X, Lobelo F, Morrow Jr. JR, Jackson AW, Sjöström M, Blair SN.
 Association between muscular strength and mortality in men: prospective cohort study.
 BMJ 337: a439, 2008.

 Todd G, Taylor JL, Gandevia SC.
 Measurement of voluntary activation of fresh and fatigued human muscles using transcranial magnetic stimulation.
 J Physiol 555: 661-671, 2003.

-Jim Nuzzo is a Postdoctoral Fellow at Neuroscience Research Australia (NeuRA).
+Dr. Jim Nuzzo (@JamesLNuzzo) is a Postdoctoral Fellow at Neuroscience Research Australia (NeuRA).
 His research investigates how strength training alters the neural connections between the brain and muscles.
 Click here to read Jim’s other blogs.